-Nature of Contracts Product classification Measurement model Property & Casualty Contracts Insurance contracts PAA Health Insurance Insurance contracts PAA Short term life insurance contracts Insurance contracts PAA Term and Endowment life insurance contracts Insurance contracts GMM Direct participating contracts Insurance contracts with direct participation features VFA All reinsurance contracts held other than long term individual life Reinsurance contracts held PAA Long term individual life reinsurance contracts held Reinsurance contracts held GMM Investment contracts without discretionary participation features (DPF) Financial instruments Financial liabilities measured at FVTPL under IFRS 9

-IFRS 17 options Adopted approach Insurance acquisition cash flows for Insurance Contract issued For contracts measured under PAA, IFRS 17 allows an accounting policy choice of either expensing the insurance acquisition cashflows when incurred or amortizing them over the contract's coverage period.
-Insurance acquisition cash flows are allocated to related groups of insurance contracts and amortized over the coverage period of the related group.
-Liability for Remaining Coverage ("LRC") adjusted for financial risk and time value of money For contracts measured under PAA, where there is no significant financing component in relation to the LRC, or where the time between providing each part of the services and the related premium due date is no more than a year, an entity is not required to make an adjustment for accretion of interest on the LRC.
-For contracts measured under the PAA, there is no allowance as the premiums are expected to be received within one year of the coverage period.
+Nature of Contracts Product classification Measurement model Property & Casualty Contr acts Insurance contracts PAA Health Insurance Insurance contracts PAA Short term life insurance co ontracts Insurance contracts PAA Term and Endowment contracts life insurance Insurance contracts GMM Direct participating contract ets Insurance contracts with direct participation features VFA All reinsurance contracts long term individual life held other than Reinsurance contracts held PAA Long term individual life reinsurance contracts held Reinsurance contracts held GMM Investment contracts without discretionary participation features (DPF) Financial instruments Financial liabilities measured at FVTPL under IFRS 9 IFI RS 17 options Adopted approach Insurance acquisition cash flows for Insurance Contract issued 17 allows an ac either expensing cashflows when counting policy choice of all g the insurance acquisition co surance acquisition cash flows are located to related groups of insurance intracts and amortized over the verage period of the related group.
+Liability for Remaining Coverage ("LRC") adjusted for financial risk and time value of money there is no component in where the time part of the se significant financing the relation to the LRC, or are or contracts measured under the PAA, ere is no allowance as the premiums e expected to be received within one ar of the coverage period.

+an entity is not required to make an adjustment for accretion of interest on the

+LRC.

+IFRS 17 options

+Adopted approach

 Liability for Incurred Claims ("LIC") adjusted for time value of money For contracts measured under PAA, where claims are expected to be paid within a year of the date that the claim is incurred, it is not required to adjust these amounts for the time value of money.

 For all contracts, the Group discounts the LIC for the time value of money.

-Insurance finance income and expenses IFRS 17 provides an accounting policy choice to recognise the impact of changes in discount rates and other financial variables in profit or loss or in OCI.
+Insurance finance income and expenses

+IFRS 17 provides an accounting policy choice to recognise the impact of changes in discount rates and other financial variables in profit or loss or in OCI.
 The accounting policy choice (the P&L or OCI option) is applied on a portfolio basis.

 The Group includes all insurance finance income or expenses for the period in profit or loss.

-Disaggregation of risk adjustment An insurer is not required to include the entire change in the risk adjustment for non-financial risk in the insurance service result.
+Disaggregation of risk adjustment

+An insurer is not required to include the entire change in the risk adjustment for non-financial risk in the insurance service result.
 Instead, it can choose to split the amount between the insurance service result and insurance finance income or expenses.

-The Group disaggregates changes in the risk adjustment for nonfinancial risk between insurance service result and insurance finance income or expenses.
-Presentation of income / (expense) from reinsurance contracts held IFRS 17 allows an option to disaggregate part of the movement in LFIC resulting from changes in discount rates and present this in OCI.
+The Group disaggregates changes in the risk adjustment for non- financial risk between insurance service result and insurance finance income or expenses.

+Presentation of income / (expense) from reinsurance contracts held

+IFRS 17 allows an option to disaggregate part of the movement in LFIC resulting from changes in discount rates and present this in OCI.

 The Group has elected to present a single net amount in net expenses from reinsurance contracts held.